tokiclover/mkinitramfs-ll/README.md

 its options.skel file is required.)

 And then run `mkinitramfs-ll.$SHELL -a -f$FONT -y$LINGUAS` to build an initramfs.
-The appended font and keymap will be the default if there is no *ikmap* kernel cmdline argument.
+The appended font and keymap will be the default if there is no *keymap* kernel cmdline argument.

 Of course, one can append extra fonts and keymaps with `-f:ter-g12n -y:fr-latin1`